The 2-systole on compact K\"ahler surfaces with positive scalar curvature: Introduction

 Section~\ref{sec:P2} is devoted to the case where the minimal model of $X$ is $\PP^2$.
 We apply the mass-shift argument to obtain an upper bound for \(\mathcal{J}_{\blk \PP^2}\).
 This yields the sharp bound $\min_X S(\omega) \cdot \syst_2(\omega) \le12\pi$, together with the rigid model \((\PP^2,\omega_{\text{FS}})\).

 In Section~\ref{sec:ruled} we study ruled surfaces from an algebro-geometric perspective.
 We first treat the non-rational ruled case, which is technically simpler in our approach, and show that $\min_X S(\omega) \cdot \syst_2(\omega) \le 4\pi$, together with the corresponding rigid model.
 We then recall the geometry of Hirzebruch surfaces and their blow-ups, and adapt the mass-shift argument to the rational ruled case.
-This leads to the sharp bound $\min_X S(\omega) \cdot \syst_2(\omega) \le 8\pi$ for all PSC K\"ahler surfaces with Hirzebruch surfaces as minimal model, with rigidity characterized by the product Fubini-Study metric on $\PP^1\times\PP^1$.
+This leads to the sharp bound $\min_X S(\omega) \cdot \syst_2(\omega) \le 8\pi$ for all PSC K\"ahler surfaces fibred over $\PP^1$, with rigidity characterized by the product Fubini-Study metric on $\PP^1\times\PP^1$.

 Section~\ref{sec:level-set} provides an alternative proof in the non-rational ruled case.
 We introduce the level-set method for holomorphic fibrations $f\colon X\to B$ when the base curve $B$ admits a metric of non-positive Gaussian curvature.